dragonwasrobot/dragonwasrobot.github.io/_posts/2016-09-14-an-introduction-to-information-security.md

 ---
 layout: post
-title: "InfoSec DIY"
+title: "An introduction<br/> to Information Security"
-category: infosec
+category: tools and techniques
 description: "In this post, we discuss a selection of tools and actions to improve your privacy."
 tags: [Privacy, InfoSec]